 — Brentford FC (@BrentfordFC) June 1, 2021

-Thomas Frank started his journey at Griffin Park in 2016 as an assistant to current Aston Villa manager Dean Smith.
+Thomas Frank started his journey at Griffin Park in 2016 as an assistant to current Norwich City manager Dean Smith.

 Image Source – Brentford / Twitter

 Frank replaced Dean Smith when he and his other assistant Richard O’Kelly moved to Aston Villa in 2018.
-Thomas Frank will face Dean Smith in next season’s Premier League when Brentford face Aston Villa.
+Thomas Frank is now a revered manager in the PL while Dean Smith manages Championship outfit Norwich.
+The apprentice has truly surpassed his mentor.